 Sometimes it can be useful to add different terms dynamically depending on your user’s context.

 You can expand your user's search queries by using synonyms, which are variants of a search term.
 If you create a synonym to a term that is likely to be used in your engine, your users will not need to type multiple variants - the alternative search terms will be added to their queries automatically.

 You can create synonyms in the Control Panel in Search features > Synonyms.
 You can also read more about best practices for creating synonyms.

 Custom rendering of search results

-CSE is highly customizable and you can change the look and feel of the results using the options in the Control Panel.
+Programmable Search Engine is highly customizable and you can change the look and feel of the results using the options in the Control Panel.
 On top of that, if you're willing to write custom markup for your search results, the customization process can be much more sophisticated.

 For example, depending on your user's needs, you might want to expose additional data in the search results beyond the standard title and text snippet.

 Exposing additional data using structured data and custom snippet rendering

 Programmable Search Engine is able to provide more information about a result than included in the text snippet.
 If the site or URL that result is pointing to is publishing semantic markup, for example using schema.org vocabulary, this data can be available in search result as pagemap attributes.

 To check which attributes are known for a given URL, paste the URL into the Rich Results Test Tool.